eclipse-edc/Virtual-Connector/docs/administration_api.md

 # EDC-V Administration APIs

 EDC-V is not a monolith.
 It consists of multiple services and subsystems.
 Each of these subsystems typically comes with a set of APIs, some of which are intended to be internet-facing, others are for internal use only.
 In this document we will focus on the earlier class of APIs, which are typically for _internal use only_.

 Each component of EDC-V offers ways to manipulate its data and configuration via REST APIs.
 For example, when a new dataspace participant onboards into a dataspace, a few things need to happen: an (asymmetric) keypair needs to be generated, a DID document needs to be created, and a VerifiableCredential needs to be requested from the IssuerService.
-These steps are typically performed by an automated system, a so-called _tenant manager_.
+These steps are typically performed by an automated system, a so-called _provisioning system_.
 This may be a shell script, a CI/CD pipeline, or a dedicated management plane.

 To do that, the provisioning system must communicate with several APIs, creating resources.